NicoHood/SecureLoader/Readme.md

 1. It might not use much flash
 2. Increases Security (authenticity)
 3. Bootloader can be verified before flashing new Firmware
-4. Not all people might care (remember) about FID Hash.
+4. Not all people might care (remember) about [FID Hash](#343-firmware-id-hash-fid-hash).
 BK authenticity can always be used.
 5. Device authentication should not rely on Firmware
 6. You can use it to let the BK owner verify the Bootloader (send the response back to him).
 Assumes emails cannot be faked.
-7. Adds another layer of security BESIDE FID Hash
+7. Adds another layer of security BESIDE [FID Hash](#343-firmware-id-hash-fid-hash)
-8. Note: The FID should still be used for all day use.
+8. Note: The [FID](#342-firmware-identifier-fid) should still be used for all day use.
 Bootloader is ment for FW upgrades and recovery mode.
 9. The concept is, that the Bootloader can be considered trusted.
 This is then essential if you not want to rely on Firmware.
-10. **A Firmware bug could leak (or display wrong) the FID hash or UID.
+10. **A Firmware bug could leak (or display wrong) the [FID Hash](#343-firmware-id-hash-fid-hash) or UID.
 The only way to verify the device is the Bootloader Key.**

 #### Cons
 1. Can be done with Firmware
-2. FID Hash can also be used to ensure authenticity
+2. [FID Hash](#343-firmware-id-hash-fid-hash) can also be used to ensure authenticity
 3. A compromised PC could always say the Bootloader is okay
 4. Alternative is a Firmware side authentication via UID

+#### Compromis
+It does not hurt to include if enough flash is available

+### Do a POST

+**Discussion: Is this feature essential?**

+#### Pro
+1. It might not use much flash (CRC, shasum does use a lot)
+2. Increases Security (flash corruption)
+3. Is fast with CRC
+4. The user can ALWAYS verify the firmware.
+5. Could also be used inside the firmware via BJT

+#### Cons
+1. CRC or something else is required.
+AES Hash cannot be used, due to changing BK.
+2. Very unlikely that flash corrupts
+3. If the user wants to verify the firmware (integrity), the bootloader authencity also needs to be checked.
+Otherwise the feature could have been faked.
+So AES MAC could be used.
+This means this feature is only important for POST or very simple untrusted checks.

 #### Compromis
 It does not hurt to include if enough flash is available